12 Best Crabbing Spots in Murrells Inlet SC (May 2026)

 Garden City Boardwalk Potential

-The Garden City pier and boardwalk complex offers multiple crabbing opportunities.
-The main pier extends into deeper water where larger crabs hunt.
-Side platforms provide calmer spots for families.
+The Garden City pier and boardwalk complex stretching along the Atlantic Avenue shoreline offers multiple crabbing opportunities.
+The main pier extends into deeper water where larger crabs hunt, while side platforms provide calmer spots suited to families with young children.

 7-9 Marina and State Park Spots